Safari: History

+The origins of safari can be traced back to the first arrivals of Europeans and Arabs in Africa, long before the colonization era, but the big history of it began in the 19th century, when academic and economic interest to Africa increased in Western society, and technological advances and medicine (most notably the discovery of quinine as a remedy against malaria) allowed foreigners to step up deep into the continent safely enough.
+These expeditions established the concept of safari-style travel.
+While the goal of most was geographical discovery, the search for minerals and new routes of communication, others were primarily aimed at hunting animals, and elephant tusks at the first.

-In 1836, William Cornwallis Harris led an expedition purely to observe and record wildlife and landscapes.
-Harris established the safari style of journey, starting with a not too strenuous rising at first light, an energetic day walking, an afternoon rest then concluding with a formal dinner and telling stories in the evening over drinks and tobacco.
+In 1836, William Cornwallis Harris led an expedition to observe and record wildlife and landscapes.
+Harris established the safari style of journey, starting with a not-too-strenuous rising at first light, an energetic day walking, an afternoon rest, and concluding with a formal dinner and telling stories in the evening over drinks and tobacco.
 The hunting aspect traditionally associated with the safari is said to have its origins in the early 17th century in the region of Évora, Alentejo, where villagers got together to hunt wild boar and reclaim land for farming.

-The firm of Newland & Tarlton Ltd (founded 1904) were the pioneers of luxury tented safaris.
+The firm of Newland & Tarlton Ltd (founded 1904) pioneered luxury tented safaris.

 Literary genre

-Jules Verne's first novel Five Weeks in a Balloon published in 1863 and H. Rider Haggard's first novel King Solomon's Mines published in 1885, both describe journeys of English travellers on Safari and were best sellers in their day.
+Jules Verne's first novel Five Weeks in a Balloon published in 1863 and H. Rider Haggard's first novel King Solomon's Mines published in 1885, both describe journeys of English travellers on safari and were best sellers in their day.
 These two books gave rise to a genre of Safari adventure novels and films.

-Ernest Hemingway wrote several fiction and non-fiction pieces about African safaris.
+Ernest Hemingway wrote several fiction and nonfiction pieces about African safaris.
 His short stories "The Short Happy Life of Francis Macomber" and "The Snows of Kilimanjaro" are set on African safaris and were written after Hemingway's own experience on safari.
 His books Green Hills of Africa and True at First Light are both set on African safaris.

 Cinematic genre

 The safari provided countless hours of cinema entertainment in sound films from Trader Horn (1931) onwards.
 The safari was used in many adventure films such as the Tarzan, Jungle Jim, and Bomba the Jungle Boy film series up to The Naked Prey (1965) where Cornel Wilde, a white hunter, becomes game himself.
 The safari genre films were parodied in the Bob Hope comedies Road to Zanzibar and Call Me Bwana.
-A short 15-minute helicopter safari was shown in Africa Addio where clients are armed, flown from their hotel and landed in front of an unlucky and baffled elephant.
+A short 15-minute helicopter safari was shown in Africa Addio, where clients are armed, flown from their hotel, and landed in front of an unlucky and baffled elephant.
 Out of Africa has Karen Blixen and famous hunter Denys Finch Hatton travelling, with Denys refusing to abandon home comforts using fine china and crystal, and listening to Mozart recordings over the gramophone while on safari trip.